 Additional soil carbon sequestration

-Increased biodiversity of farm
+Increased biodiversity of the farm

 More balanced pasture utilization